Japanese anchovy

 The Japanese anchovy (Engraulis japonicus) is a schooling fish of the family Engraulidae.
 It is common in the Pacific Ocean south from the Sea of Okhotsk, widespread in the Sea of Japan, Yellow Sea, and East China Sea, and near the coasts of Japan.
 They live up to 2–3 years, similar to European anchovy.
 They spawn from Taiwan to southern Sakhalin.

+In South Jeolla Province, Korea, anchovy is fished using a traditional fixed shore net fishing method called nangjangmang (long bag set net) fishing.